 My art explores the ongoing presence of the digital age and its impact on the fabric of our contemporary lifestyle.
 My work connects with spiritualism, environmentalism and the ever expanding realm of technology.
 I make connections to the spiritual world with symbols placed into the art such as ships and draped figures.
 Commenting on mans effect in the environment I show seemingly abandoned structures with facial features.
 Technology is sometimes indicated by machine mechanisms connected to flesh.
 I like to establish familiar visual cues regarding time and space, then arrange them into densely textured representations.

-Often times themes are combined into a collage of technology set against natural world imagery, that are often embellished with compositional details.
-The juxtaposition of past and future establishes a dream-like quality and suggests an other worldly realm out of time.
+Often times subjects are combined of man-made objects set against natural world imagery and often embellished with symbolic details.
+The juxtaposition of past, present and future establishes a dream-like quality and suggests a distinct worldly realm out of time.

-Each series often consists of multiple works grouped around specific themes and meanings.
-I consistently research varied topics creating new areas of interest from which arises the next work.
+I consistently research varied topics creating new areas of interest which complements the next body